Onyx

 Gender: Male

-Adoption Status: We are not yet accepting applications for Onyx.
+Adoption Status: We are accepting applications for Onyx

 Personality: Onyx is a little sweetheart.
-We are still getting to know him but so far his foster tells us that he is a quiet and gentle but playful dog.
+His foster tells us that he is a quiet and gentle but playful dog.
 He's a happy little guy who loves to greet his humans when they come home.
-His favourite place to sit is at his foster mom's feet, close to the space heater.
+His favourite place to sit is at his foster mom's feet, close to the space heater in the colder months.
+He loves to sleep on the bed, and will wake the humans up in the morning with little kisses.

 Walks/Leash Training: Onyx loves going for walks, but sometimes needs a reminder to use his leash manners and not pull on the leash.
 He does quite well calming down when he is instructed to.
 He loves exploring the neighbourhood side by side with his canine foster sister.